phreaknik/phonon-network/README.md

 mapping(uint256 => Asset) public assets;
 ```

-Here `assets` are indexed on `assetId`, which maps to both a contract containing the asset code and an optional identifier for a non-fungible asset within that contract. `phonons` are indexed on a recipient address and contain an `Asset` and an amount.
+Here `assets` are indexed on `assetId`, which maps to both a contract containing the asset code and an optional identifier for a non-fungible asset within that contract. `Phonons` are indexed on a recipient address and contain an `Asset` and an amount.

 > Assets are generally created and stored on a registry, which can be the same settlement contract.
 These can be added either by users or administrators or set once at deployment time.